 - On the resulting page, click the “Back to Schema Check” button.
 If there are still errors on the page, contact us.

-- If you are running a version of FogBugz earlier than 8.18.5
+- If your version of FogBugz On Site is earlier than 8.18.5

 - Verify <your FogBugz URL>/?pg=pgSchemaCheck has no errors when accessed from the FogBugz web server.
 If there are errors, contact us.